HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 ### The Scalability Challenge

-factors affecting a protocols scalibility:
+The main factors affecting a blockchains protocol scalibility regarding transaction throughput are:

 - the size of a single transaction (byte)
 - the block size (byte -> transactions per block)